 To store a unique customer ID, Google Analytics uses browser cookies.
-This is limited to the number of users visiting from s single browser.
+This limits the number of users visiting from s single browser.
 It fails to track the movement of the same user across multiple devices.

 Mixpanel offers you the leverage to track individual users rather than relying fully on the users.
 With this, you can also create customizable profiles or just search for a specific user from the given list.
 On top of this, this is enabled to perform a cross-device user tracking – something which Google Analytics lacks.

-In the case of Google Analytics, you would be assisted with support only if you have Google Analytics 360 suite.
-On a contrary note, Mixpanel has an exceptional customer support and provides real assistance at each step.
+In the case of Google Analytics, you will get assistance with support only if you have Google Analytics 360 suite.
+On a contrary note, Mixpanel has exceptional customer support and provides real assistance at each step.